cran-task-views/WebTechnologies/README.md

   - *Javascript*: [V8](http://cran.rstudio.com/web/packages/V8/index.html) ([GitHub](https://github.com/jeroen/V8)) is an R interface to Google’s open source, high performance JavaScript engine.
 It can wrap Javascript libraries as well as NPM packages.
 The [<span class="Ohat">SpiderMonkey</span>](http://www.Omegahat.net/SpiderMonkey/) package provides another means of evaluating JavaScript code, creating JavaScript objects and calling JavaScript functions and methods from within R. This can work by embedding the JavaScript engine within an R session or by embedding R in an browser such as Firefox and being able to call R from JavaScript and call back to JavaScript from R. The [js](http://cran.rstudio.com/web/packages/js/index.html) package wraps [V8](http://cran.rstudio.com/web/packages/V8/index.html) and validates, reformats, optimizes and analyzes JavaScript code.
   - *Email:*: [mailR](http://cran.rstudio.com/web/packages/mailR/index.html) is an interface to Apache Commons Email to send emails from within R. [sendmailR](http://cran.rstudio.com/web/packages/sendmailR/index.html) provides a simple SMTP client. [gmailr](http://cran.rstudio.com/web/packages/gmailr/index.html) provides access the Google’s gmail.com RESTful API.
+  - *Mocking:*: [webmockr](http://cran.rstudio.com/web/packages/webmockr/index.html) is a library for stubbing and setting expectations on HTTP requests.
+It is inspired from Rubys `webmock`.
+This package only helps mock HTTP requests, and returns nothing when requests match expectations.
+See *Testing* for mocking with returned responses.
-  - *Testing:*: [httptest](http://cran.rstudio.com/web/packages/httptest/index.html) ([GitHub](https://github.com/nealrichardson/httptest)) provides a framework for testing packages that communicate with HTTP APIs, offering tools for mocking APIs, for recording real API responses for use as mocks, and for making assertions about HTTP requests, all without requiring a live connection to the API server at runtime.
+  - *Testing:*: [vcr](https://github.com/ropensci/vcr) provides an interface to easily cache HTTP requests in R package test suites (but can be used outside of testing use cases as well). vcr relies on [webmockr](http://cran.rstudio.com/web/packages/webmockr/index.html) to do the HTTP request mocking. [httptest](http://cran.rstudio.com/web/packages/httptest/index.html) ([GitHub](https://github.com/nealrichardson/httptest)) provides a framework for testing packages that communicate with HTTP APIs, offering tools for mocking APIs, for recording real API responses for use as mocks, and for making assertions about HTTP requests, all without requiring a live connection to the API server at runtime.
   - *Miscellaneous*: [webutils](http://cran.rstudio.com/web/packages/webutils/index.html) ([GitHub](https://github.com/jeroen/webutils)) contains various functions for developing web applications, including parsers for `application/x-www-form-urlencoded` as well as `multipart/form-data`. [mime](http://cran.rstudio.com/web/packages/mime/index.html) ([GitHub](https://github.com/yihui/mime)) guesses the MIME type for a file from its extension. [rsdmx](http://cran.rstudio.com/web/packages/rsdmx/index.html) ([GitHub](https://github.com/opensdmx/rsdmx/wiki)) provides tools to read data and metadata documents exchanged through the Statistical Data and Metadata Exchange (SDMX) framework.
-The package currently focuses on the SDMX XML standard format (SDMX-ML). [robotstxt](http://cran.rstudio.com/web/packages/robotstxt/index.html) provides R6 classes for parsing and checking robots.txt files. [uaparserjs](http://cran.rstudio.com/web/packages/uaparserjs/index.html) ([GitHub](https://github.com/hrbrmstr/uaparserjs)) uses the javascript [“ua-parser” library](https://github.com/ua-parser) to parse User-Agent HTTP headers.
+The package currently focuses on the SDMX XML standard format (SDMX-ML). [robotstxt](http://cran.rstudio.com/web/packages/robotstxt/index.html) provides R6 classes for parsing and checking robots.txt files. [uaparserjs](http://cran.rstudio.com/web/packages/uaparserjs/index.html) ([GitHub](https://github.com/hrbrmstr/uaparserjs)) uses the javascript [“ua-parser” library](https://github.com/ua-parser) to parse User-Agent HTTP headers. [rjsonapi](http://cran.rstudio.com/web/packages/rjsonapi/index.html) consumes APIs that Follow the [JSON API Specification](http://jsonapi.org/). [rapiclient](http://cran.rstudio.com/web/packages/rapiclient/index.html) is a client for consuming APIs that follow the [Open API format](https://www.openapis.org/).

 ## Web and Server Frameworks